 [Rule 62-600.650(2), F.A.C.]

-(8) Monitoring requirements under these Conditions are effective on the first day of the second month following the issuance of Modification I. Until such time, the Licensee shall continue to monitor and report in accordance with previously effective domestic wastewater requirements of Modification H. During the period of operation authorized by these Conditions, the licensee shall complete and submit to the Department Discharge Monitoring Reports (DMRs) in accordance with the frequencies specified by the REPORT type (i.e., monthly, toxicity, quarterly, semiannual, annual, etc.) indicated on the DMR forms attached to these conditions.
-Unless specified otherwise in this modification, monitoring results for each monitoring period shall be submitted in accordance with the associated DMR due dates below.
+(8) During the period of operation authorized by these Conditions, the Licensee shall complete and submit to the Department Discharge Monitoring Reports (DMRs) in accordance with the frequencies specified by the REPORT type (i.e., monthly, toxicity, quarterly, semiannual, annual, etc.) indicated on the DMR forms attached to these Conditions.
+Unless specified otherwise, monitoring results for each monitoring period shall be submitted in accordance with the associated DMR due dates below.